earlephilhower/arduino-littlefs-upload/README.md

 ## Glitches

-The first sketch auto-opened by the IDE presently has corrupted state and uploads cannot be done on it.
+The first sketch auto-opened by the IDE presently may have corrupted state which causes uploads to fail.
+To work around this, you can change the board once (to anything) and then change it back to your proper board.
-You need to open another sketch, close the first auto-opened sketch, and then re-open it to upload for that one.
+You can also open another sketch, close the auto-opened one, then re-open it.

-You also need to run a build/compile (upload of sketch is uptional) one time for certain file system parameters to be available.
+A fix is already in the Arduino repository for this issue.

 ## Installation